Intermesh/groupoffice-docs/using/address-book.rst

 -----------------

 You can import and export a Comma Separated File (*.csv) or a vcard (*.vcf).
+The export functions will export what's currently selected on screen.
+So you can first apply searches or filters and then choose export.

 These functions are accessible via the more menu in the toolbar above the grid: